+Lease liabilities include the net present value of the lease payments.
 Lease payments to be made under reasonably certain extension options are also included in the measurement of the liability.

 The lease payments are discounted using the interest rate implicit in the lease.
 If that rate cannot be readily determined, which is generally the case for the Branch's leases, the lessee's incremental borrowing rate is used, being the rate that the individual lessee would have to pay to borrow the funds necessary to obtain an asset of similar value to the ROU asset in a similar economic environment with similar terms, security and conditions.